Dave Grohl: Early life

-David Eric Grohl was born in Warren, Ohio, on January 14, 1969, the son of teacher Virginia Jean (née Hanlon) and newswriter James Harper Grohl (19382014).
-He is of German, Irish, and Slovak descent.
-In addition to being an award-winning journalist, James had also served as the special assistant to Senator Robert Taft Jr. and was described as "a talented political observer who possessed the ability to call every major election with uncanny accuracy".
+Grohl was born in Warren, Ohio, on January 14, 1969, the son of teacher Virginia Jean (née Hanlon) and newswriter James Harper Grohl.
+He is of German, Slovak (on his father's side), Irish, and English (on his mother's side) descent.
+His father, James, was a journalist and the special assistant to U.S. Senator Robert Taft Jr. James was described as "a talented political observer who possessed the ability to call every major election with uncanny accuracy".
 When he was a child, Grohl's family moved to Springfield, Virginia.
 When he was seven, his parents divorced, and he was subsequently raised by his mother.
 At the age of 12, he began learning to play guitar.
 He grew tired of lessons and instead taught himself, eventually playing in bands with friends.
 He said, "I was going in the direction of faster, louder, darker while my sister, Lisa, three years older, was getting seriously into new wave territory.
 We'd meet in the middle sometimes with Bowie and Siouxsie and the Banshees."

 At 13, Grohl and his sister spent the summer at their cousin Tracey's house in Evanston, Illinois.
 Tracey introduced them to punk rock by taking the pair to shows by a variety of punk bands.
 His first concert was Naked Raygun at The Cubby Bear in Chicago in 1982.
 Grohl recalled, "From then on we were totally punk.
 We went home and bought Maximumrocknroll and tried to figure it all out."
-In Virginia, he attended Thomas Jefferson High School as a freshman and was elected class vice-president.
+In Virginia, he attended Thomas Jefferson High School as a freshman, and was elected class vice president.
 In that capacity, he managed to play pieces of songs by punk bands like Circle Jerks and Bad Brains over the school intercom before his morning announcements.
 His mother decided he should transfer to Bishop Ireton High School in Alexandria because his cannabis use was lowering his grades.
 He stayed there for two years, beginning with a repeat of his first year.
 After his second year, he transferred yet again to Annandale High School.
-While in high school, he played in several local bands, including a stint as guitarist in a band called Freak Baby.
-During this period, he taught himself to play drums.
+While in high school, he played in several local bands, including a stint as guitarist in a band called Freak Baby, and taught himself to play drums.
 When Freak Baby fired its bass player and reshuffled its lineup, Grohl switched to drums.
 The reconstituted band renamed itself Mission Impossible.